Andrew-code2020/CI-MS-1-Lean-Temple/README.md

 # Temple Lean
-Code institute milestone project MS projects Gym
+Code institute milestone project - Construct a Gym Website

 Temple Lean is a small sole trader style fitness facility at the heart of Cork City Ireland.
 Temple Lean prides itself on high quality client fitness services and classes.
 Temple Lean currently caters for young professional clients usually aged 18-45 years.
-General (on the floor of the gym) and survey feedback has indicated that an online platform is needed to help retain existing business and open up new leads to potential clients.
+General (on the floor of the gym) and survey feedback has indicated that an online platform is needed to help retain existing business, compete with other online fitness platforms and open up new leads to potential clients.
 Recently the Corporate Ireland market along with strong emphasis from state bodies on physical activity has lead to increased demand for services at Temple Lean.
 To ensure good customer relations management and clean flow of services a website is considered a top priority for Temple Lean.

 ### UX
-The key reasons for producing the website were;
+The key reasons for producing the website were to;
 * help current users learn about the fitness facility Temple Lean
 * help new potential users learn easily about the fitness services Temple Lean offer
 * help new potential users connect and communicate easily with the team at Temple Lean